nate-d-olson/giab-data-portal-v0.1/raw-data/ftp.data_dictionary.md

-Sure, here's a data dictionary for the table you provided:

 | Column Name | Description |
 | --- | --- |
 | md5key | Unique identifier for the file based on the file name and path, generated using the MD5 hashing algorithm |